Scottish clubs in Europe - what do we now know?

 Celtic - possibly Rangers - back on biggest stage

-Another Scottish Premiership title win means Celtic will go straight into the Champions League group stage for the second season running.
+Another Scottish Premiership title win means Celtic will go straight into the Champions League group stage for the second season running and will learn their opponents on 31 August, before kicking their campaign off on either 19/20 September.

 They could be joined there by runners-up Rangers.
 The Ibrox side negotiated a third-round qualifier and a play-off to make it into the groups with their city rivals this season and would have to do the same again this August.

-And the task looks particularly daunting, with the likes of Sturm Graz and Dnipro up first before teams such as PSV Eindhoven or Marseille hove into view.
+And the task looks particularly daunting, with the likes of Sturm Graz and Dnipro up first in the draw on 24 July for kick-off on 8/9 August, before teams such as PSV Eindhoven or Marseille hove into view.

-Should Michael Beale's men lose at either qualifying round, they would enter the Europa League groups, where they would likely be in Pot 2.
+Should Michael Beale's men lose in either qualifying round, they would enter the Europa League groups, where they would likely be in Pot 1.

 Group stage football awaits Aberdeen